gottacatchenall/ms_sampling_effort/manuscript.md

 probability.
 It's the birthday paradox, but backwards.
 ](./figures/negative_binom.png){#fig:negativebinom}

 What does this tell us?
-Well, if we see two species _present_ but _not interacting_ like 10,000 times, its probability a true negative.
-Now we turn to demonstrating  that samples reflect relative abundance, and this can lead to high realized pvalues of $f_{nr}$.
+If we see two species _present_ but _not interacting_ many times, its probability a true negative.
+What, then, is meant by "many times"?
+Observations of species occur according to their relative abundance, and this can lead to high realized pvalues of $p_{fn}$.

 # False-negatives as a product of relative abundance

 In this section we demonstrate the realized false-negative rate (FNR) changes drastically with sampling effort simply as a function of the distribution of species abundances.
 In the above model, $p_{fn}$ is fixed, however in real ecosystems species exhibit a charactaristic distribution of abundances.

 One sentence of how you do this, and that you use both